crownheightsaid/mutual-aid-app/DEVELOPING.md

   - HTTP api that this app provides
 - `src/webapp`
   - Frontend for the app, built with React
+- `scripts/`
+  - One-off scripts for things like backfill

 Each component has it's own DEVELOPING.md for developing locally.
 You can learn most of it from reading the scripts in `package.json`.